The Blank Canvas

 Starting with the canvas of this old home, most walls were either removed or relocated.
 Major structure alterations, all new HVAC, electrical and plumbing systems, from the basement to the attic allowed for a stunning open concept main floor and a complete alteration of the second floor to a loft like feel.

-This was a whole home renovation, we redesigned most of the home from the front entrance, the kitchen, ensuite and the full basement.
-This allowed our team to carry the serene and modern feel throughout the entire home.
+This was a century whole home renovation, we redesigned most of the home from the front entrance, the kitchen, family room, ensuite, main bath and powder room.

 A space as central and widely used in a home as the powder room, deserves the attention and care as much as any other space!
 Often powder rooms are overlooked as they are typically the smallest room in the house and not seen as a priority.
 These homeowner’s however, saw the value in giving this space the full designer treatment and didn’t hold back on infusing character and charm!

 With the new canvas established; the a selection of eclectic finishes, ranging from charred wood panelling to leopard print wallpaper allowed for this artistic vision to capture the true personality of our homeowners.
 Other key features are the sleek, modern kitchen and a fabulous spa-inspired ensuite bath.
 This home may just belong in a gallery.